 This form is an official California Judicial Council form which complies with all applicable state codes and statutes.
 USLF updates all state forms as is required by state statutes and law.

-As soon as you have signed up and paid for your subscription, you can utilize your California Minutes and / or Order or Judgment - Governmental as many times as you need or for as long as it stays active in your state.
-Edit it in your favored online or offline editor, fill it out, sign it, and create a hard copy of it.
-Do far more for less with US Legal Forms!
+Once you have registered and completed your subscription payment, you can use your California Minutes and/or Order or Judgment - Governmental as frequently as necessary or while it remains active in your jurisdiction.
+Modify it in your preferred online or offline editor, fill it out, sign it, and produce a hard copy.
+Achieve more for less with US Legal Forms!

 No, a minute order is not the same as a court order.
 While a minute order summarizes the decisions made during court proceedings, a court order is a specific command from the judge, often detailing actions required by parties involved.
 Both documents are important in California’s legal landscape, especially concerning California Minutes and Orders.
 If you need help differentiating these documents, uslegalforms can provide valuable insights.